Azure/azure-cli/doc/try_new_features_before_release.md

-Try new features without releasing
+Try new features before release
 ===

-This documentation shows how to try new features in commit or PR without releasing.
+This documentation shows how to try new features in commit or PR before release.

 Azure CLI releases new versions every 3 weeks.
 Many customers and developers are eager to try and test new features before the formal release.
-Fortunately, Azure CLI project build artifacts for every commit and PR and you can download them.
+Fortunately, Azure CLI project builds artifacts for every commit and PR and you can download them.

 ## Tutorial for commit